brooklynrail/brooklynrail-platform/content/events/2021/02/february-critics-page-only-anthropophagy-unites-us.md

 ---
 title: "February Critics Page: Only Anthropophagy Unites Us?"
-summary: Please join us for a discussion on our February Guest Critic page led by Tiago Gualberto and Rail ArtSeen Editor Sara Roffino.
+summary: Please join us for a discussion on our February Guest Critic page with  Vivian Braga dos Santos, Vivi Pistache, André Pitol, and Ramon Stern led by Tiago Gualberto and Rail ArtSeen Editor Sara Roffino.
 We’ll conclude with a poetry reading
 date: 2021-02-15T13:00:00-0500